oimilo/suna/docs/frontend-port-plan.md

 # Frontend Port Plan

-Prepared to align our frontend with the latest upstream (kortix-suna) capabilities before touching the codebase.
+Prepared to align our frontend with the latest upstream (milo-prophet) capabilities before touching the codebase.

 ## Objectives
 - Restore the full triggers/automations experience so users can create, edit, toggle and delete tasks directly from the dashboard.